-The reasons I am writing this passionate plea to you is because of my friends who have asked me over the course of 3 years, “What can I do?”
+The reason I am writing this passionate plea to you is because of my friends who have asked me over the course of 3 years, “What can I do?”
 Well, NOW is the time to act and step up…First I would suggest you look and read the GHF website and the amazing things they do.
 Glen Highland Farm, Inc is a 501c3 non-profit organization, dedicated to the rescue of abandoned and unwanted border collies and border collie mixes and fostering the human/animal bond through new levels of awareness and connections to the heart.

-At the bare minimum, it takes $700.00 a year to care for “every” dog at the farm and two of the “Lucky 5” has already had dental work performed at the cost of over $1000.00.
+At the bare minimum, it takes $700.00 a year to care for “every” dog at the farm and two of the “Lucky 5” have already had dental work performed at the cost of over $1000.00.